Email Archiving with MailStore Basics

 The message list in the archive displays the recipient on sent messages and the sender on received messages.
 Therefore a user always sees his communication partner in the message list.

 When archiving user mailboxes, sent messages are identified through their containing folder.
-In case of Exchange- and Outlook archiving profiles, MailStore is able to detect the sent items folder automatically.
+In case of Exchange- and Outlook archiving profiles, MailStore is able to detect the sent items folder automatically and it cannot be adjusted.
 When archiving from IMAP servers that implement the SPECIAL-USE-capability, MailStore is also able to detect the sent items folder if the option is enabled in the archiving profile.
 Since IMAP clients may not support that capability, these clients may have created their own sent items folder, with the result of multiple folders that hold send items.
 For MailStore to detect all sent items, the list of sent items folders can be extended in IMAP archiving profiles.

 In case the wrong communication partner is displayed in the message list, the message type can be changed by an administrator in the MailStore Client by right clicking on the message and selecting Change Message Type.